DiegoVallely/anchor/README.md

  That was my solution withou the **knapsack problem**.

  But, in terms of computional thinking, I suppose that the use of **knapsack problem** was the best aproach.
 In the general this problem is NP-Complete, I choose use it as recursive function and memoization (see *views.py*).

+ ## The web response

+First, I've created a server with Django framework because I'm more comfortable in using it (rs) and you don't put restrictions for it.
+However, as you use the Pyramid framework, I took more time to learn how it works.
+I already hear spoken of Pyramid but don't use it yet and I enjoy use it :) It is pure Python.